 Friction is created when objects are pulled past each other.
-Imagine pushing a box of books along a carpet and then along a wooden floor.
+Imagine pushing a box of books along a carpet and a wooden floor.
 It would be much easier to push the box along a wooden floor as the smooth surface means there’s less friction between the objects.

 Let’s experiment with friction